-- The Compliance Committee, a subsidiary organization of the Executive Committee, was held four times during the fiscal year under review (March, June, September and December) to discuss and report activities relating to global compliance including those of the subsidiaries both in and outside of Japan, and the results of compliance-related activities and action plans were discussed and reported. - The BCG and human-rights training was held twice during the fiscal year under review for all the Group employees.
-The training in the first half of the year reconfirmed the importance for each organization to work on compliance autonomously, while also teaching the importance of an "open organization and culture" in autonomously promoting compliance, for the purpose of developing a sincere corporate culture that does not hide business mistakes and rule violations.
-The training in the second half of the year confirmed the demand on entities for initiatives to eliminate human rights violations from a broad perspective and taught the importance of approaching business activities overall with a human rights perspective, in addition to introducing the concept and priority items of the Group's health and productivity management, and teaching the importance for each employee to strive to maintain and increase his or her health.
-To raise the awareness of the participants and improve the content of training, an online survey was conducted after each training, and the level of understanding and the appropriateness of themes were monitored. - Efforts were made to promote penetration of corporate ethics and compliance with the managers who are responsible for compliance and members of those organizations, through the compliance officers assigned to each Department and subsidiary. - In order to understand the compliance conditions of each Group company, including the affiliated companies in and outside of Japan, a fact-finding survey of compliance was conducted in February and July, and the results were reported to the Compliance Committee. - The operating conditions of the "BCG Hotline" as a consultation and contact point have been regularly reported to the Compliance Committee and Audit & Supervisory Board Members (Full-time) and the Audit & Supervisory Board Members of the subsidiaries. - For internal control assessment pertaining to financial reports, the target assessment range was selected and the assessment preparation conditions were evaluated in the period from January to June and the implementation status was assessed during the July to December period, based respectively on the annual plan approved by the chief financial officer.
-The assessment results were reported to the chief financial officer.
+- With the revision of the core values and the envisioned future in our mission statement, we revised the "Chugai Business Conduct Guidelines," a code of behavior of the Chugai Group, and formulated the "Chugai Group Code of Conduct (CCC)."
+We are also promoting internal dissemination through the CCC and human-rights training implemented bi-annually for all employees. - The Compliance Committee, a subsidiary organization of the Executive Committee, was held four times during the fiscal year under review (March, June, September and December) to discuss and report activities relating to global compliance including those of the subsidiaries both in and outside of Japan, and the results of compliance-related activities and action plans were discussed and reported. - The CCG and human-rights training was held twice during the fiscal year under review for all the Group employees.
+The training in the first half of the year confirmed the newly introduced contents of and the changes in the CCC, while also teaching the concept of sustainability and the necessity for the promotion thereof as part of the "Creation of Shared Value" pursued under the new management policy, as well as the importance of efforts for SDGs (Sustainable Development Goals), which is the current global trend.
+In addition, our employees learned about the importance of creating a better working environment where power harassment is prevented and all employees develop mutual respect in the workplace.
+The training in the second half of the year taught what was meant by "Unconscious Bias," which is generally described as a factor of blocking the promotion of Diversity & Inclusion (D&I) in corporations and other organizations, as well as countermeasures against such bias, with a view to pursuing further promotion of D&I. Employees also understand one of the priority items of the health and productivity management, namely preventative measures against lifestyle diseases, the concept of the Chugai Group Non-Smoking Declaration, and the smoking-restricted policies, while also learning about the importance for each employee to strive to maintain and increase his or her health. - Efforts were made to promote penetration of corporate ethics and compliance with the managers who are responsible for compliance and members of those organizations, through the compliance officers assigned to each Department and subsidiary. - Progress of the compliance action plans at each organization in and outside of Japan was checked and reported to the Compliance Committee in September. - In order to understand the compliance conditions of each Group company, including the affiliated companies in and outside of Japan, a fact-finding survey of compliance was conducted in July and reported to the Compliance Committee in September. - Our consultation and contact point has been renamed from "BCG Hotline" to "CCC Hotline."
+Its operating conditions have been regularly reported to the Compliance Committee and Audit & Supervisory Board Members (Full-time) and the Audit & Supervisory Board Members of the subsidiaries. - For internal control assessment pertaining to financial reports, the target assessment range was selected and the assessment preparation conditions were evaluated in the period from January to July and the implementation status was assessed during the August to December period, based respectively on the annual plan approved by the chief financial officer.
+The assessment results were reported to the chief financial officer (in December).
 This assessment did not cite any material inadequacy required to be disclosed.